ConesaLab/MultiPower/MultiML/ReadMe.md

                           MetricsType ="mahalanobis.dist")
 ~~~~
 Output:
-A plot of â€œnumber of samplesâ€ versus â€œclassification error rateâ€ of all different analyzes.
+A plot of "number of samples" versus "classification error rate" of all different analyzes.

-â€ƒ
 ## How to cite MultiML ##
 Soon in bioRxiv !!

 ## References  ##
 [1] Hastie, T., James, G., Witten, D., Tibshirani, R. (2013).
 An Introduction to Statistical Learning.
 Springer.
-New York. pp. 316â€“321.
+New York. pp. 316-321.

 [2] Meyer, M. C. (2008).
 Inference using shape-restricted regression splines.
 The Annals of Applied Statistics, 2(3), 1013-1033.